The University of New Orleans offers the only online B.A. degree in Philosophy in

 How to apply

-Moreover, as the department's Scholarships & Awards offer an attractive financial incentive for graduating with a B.A. in Philosophy
+Given that our department is small, that our Scholarships & Awards offer an attractive financial incentive for graduating with a B.A. in Philosophy

 and self-discipline, for several reasons, the department must adopt a competitive